 NoteThis page contains recent blog posts relating to Funding & Awards.
 For offical program information, visit the Scholarships portal.

-The Scholarship applications will open on Monday, January 19th at 9am.
-We are now accepting applications for several scholarships.
-Applications/instructions are available online, and the submission deadline for all scholarships is Friday, February 27, 2015 at 5pm, no exceptions.
-All letters … Continued
+The Scholarship applications are now open We are now accepting applications for several scholarships for CUNY Baccalaureate students.
+Applications/instructions are available online, and the submission deadline for all scholarships is Friday, October 7, 2016 at 5pm.
+All letters of recommendation must be … Continued